There are still bugs

 Lack of time/interest

-KNOWN_BUGS and are closed in the issue tracker.
+KNOWN_BUGS document and are closed in the issue tracker.

 This is a list of known bugs.
 Bugs we know exist and that have been pointed out but that haven't yet been fixed.
 The reasons for why they haven't been fixed can involve anything really, but the primary reason is that nobody has considered these problems to be important enough to spend the necessary time and effort to have them fixed.